aerhard/linter-autocomplete-jing/README.md

 * `dtdValidation`: (see above for possible values)
 * `xIncludeAware`: whether or not validation should resolve XIncludes in the instance document (boolean)
 * `xIncludeFixupBaseUris`: whether or not xml:base attributes should be added / adjusted in documents included with XInclude statements (boolean)
+* `xIncludeFixupLanguage`: whether or not xml:lang attributes should be added / adjusted in documents included with XInclude statements (boolean)
 * `xmlCatalog`: (see above for possible values)
 * `schemaProps`: the schemata to be used in validation (array of objects with the properties `lang` and `path`. `path` specifies the file path of the schema, `lang` the schema language which must be one of 'rng', 'rnc', 'sch.iso', 'sch.15', 'xsd' or 'none')